Kwanzoo/recurly-client-java/README.md

 The initial code was developed by Manoj Mathai, GSLab, for Kwanzoo Inc.

-The Transparent Post API and further API integration was done by Thomas Bachmann, Mambu GmbH.
+The Transparent Post API, Recurly API v2 and Recurly JS support and further API integration was done by Thomas Bachmann, Mambu GmbH.